 Then, about three minutes before the film is over, and right in the middle of the final Van Heflin – Everett Sloane confrontation, the picture quality dips, becoming lighter and more granular.
 It loses a little stability as well.
 The soundtrack becomes much harsher.
 Did the ‘good element’ finish, forcing The Film Detective to end the show with a 16mm copy given the works with digital corrections?
 More guesswork.

-I found the film so powerful that these drawbacks come off as negligible.
-The show is better than I’ve ever seen it, retaining almost all of its impact.
+We found the film so powerful that these drawbacks come off as negligible.
+The show is better than we’ve ever seen it, retaining almost all of its impact.
 We recommend the disc.

 Video: Good + Plus